 Yes, we do support having your own custom (or vanity) domain-based address(es) in paid plans.

-- Please be notified, that the domain foo.example.com and example.com will be counted as two separate domains, each with its own DNS records.
+Please be aware that the domain foo.example.com and example.com will be counted as two separate domains, each with its own DNS records.

 1. Go to account Settings.